-Older unreinforced masonry buildings can collapse.
+- Older unreinforced masonry buildings can collapse.

+- Impacts to Signage, Fences and Canopies:

-Most commercial signage, fences, and canopies will be destroyed.
+- Most commercial signage, fences, and canopies will be destroyed.

+- Impacts to Trees:

-- Many trees will snap or become uprooted. - Numerous roads will be blocked.
+- Many trees will snap or become uprooted.

+- Numerous roads will be blocked.

 Electricity and water will be unavailable for several days to a few weeks after the storm passes